 Whisk the all-purpose flour, pure cane sugar, cinnamon, and sea salt together in a medium bowl.
 Add the vegan butter and using a pastry blender, blend butter in until the mixture becomes "peas-like.

 Add the cold milk and apple cider vinegar and stir until the dry ingredients are moistened.
-NOTE: If the ingredients feels a little too dry, add 1 Tbsp of milk until it's moistened and can formulate into a ball.
+NOTE: If the ingredients feels a little too dry, add 1 tablespoon of milk until it's moistened and can formulate into a ball.

 Once you’re able to form it into a ball, wrap it in plastic wrap and refrigerate for 1 hour (minimum), or overnight if not using right away.